 Teaching faculty, tenure-track faculty in their first three years at Penn State University, and graduate and undergraduate students enrolled in a program of study at Penn State University, with a minimum GPA of 3.0.
 Students must have formal project approval from a tenure-line faculty advisor or the head of their major or minor department who can attest to the significance of their research project and confirm that the student has achieved the requisite GPA.

 Up to $1,000 for Penn State students, teaching faculty, or tenure-track faculty in their first three years at Penn State University.

 How to Apply:

 Submit the following as a single PDF to email@example.com.
-Date for submissions TBA in 2021.
+Deadline for submissions is October 15, 2023.

 - C.V. of five or fewer pages.

 - Title page containing research title and identifying the lead investigator and her or his title, collaborating investigators and the departments or units they represent.
 Include campus affiliation and contact information for all investigators.